sebastianspicker/chronikwerk/docs/09-security.md

 Residual risk: redaction is best-effort.
 Do not log raw config or full exception objects in production.

+Repository policy ignores local environment files, YAML overrides, credential and signing material, generated archive PDFs, admin state, local evidence, and agent/tool state.
+Public examples contain placeholders only.
+A clean checkout or published image, not a developer working tree, is the deployment input.

 ### Request Flooding and Oversized Payloads

 - Request body size limit middleware.